porthoss/PLDI-2017/README.md

-# PLDI-2017
-The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"**
+The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"** for #PLDI-2017
 ===
 To run the litmus tests in the /Litmus folder run: